 3. Shape of the Floor Plan

 Study the floor plan meticulously.
 What is the shape of the floor plan?
 Square, rectangle or out of shape?
 Where are the positions of main door, stove and bed?
-Where are the locations of North, South, East, West, Northeast, Southeast, Northwest, Southwest and ideally if you are using the luopan having 24 mountain segment is even more useful.
+Where are the locations of North, South, East, West, Northeast, Southeast, Northwest, Southwest and ideally if you have a mobile app that shows the 24 mountain segment is even more useful.

 How is the main door in relation to kitchen-stove or bedroom position?
 Any serious missing sectors (25% of the total floor size)?
-Do not choose a house that is out-of-shape or the rectangular form ratio that is greater that 1:3.
-You will have very uneven size for a given sector and those smaller sectors maybe the positive ones such as wealth, health, career etc. See picture below North and South sector are extremely small to utilise IF it is the Wealth or Career areas.
-In Singapore feng shui, there are no perfect home or business office that fits like a glove unless your develop the home yourself base on an empty plot of land.
-Even so you are still limited by URA rules and guidelines.
+Do not choose a house that is out-of-shape or the length to breadth ratio is greater than 1:3.
+You will have very uneven sizes for various sectors.
+If happened that the smaller sectors are the positive ones like wealth, health, career than the feng shui utility is compromised.
+See picture below the North and South sectors are relatively small.

 Do not buy a house or office with tilted doors.
 Some feng shui masters uses 玄空大卦 to tilt the door believing that the house “negative” energies will improve permanently!
 It does not work.
 Energies does not go sideways when you tilt the door.
 So if you see that the door is tilted it is clear signal telling you the house is bad.
 There are other ways to rectify bad energies BUT tilting doors is not one of them.

-5. AVOID physical structural landscape that gives you a bad feeling
+6. AVOID physical structural landscape that gives you a bad gut feeling

 7. Estimate the Destiny of your house